Mainland Greece beaches are perfect for summer. Here are 16 of the best mainland beaches in Greece that you simply

 2. Alonaki Beach, Parga

 If you want a day away from everything, totally secluded and enjoying peace, Alonaki Beach is a great choice.
-Around 25km from the main town of Parga, the beach sits in a cove protected from the sea breeze.
+Around 25km from the greek coastal town of Parga, the beach sits in a cove protected from the sea breeze.
 The fragrant pine trees slope down towards some of the clearest water in Greece, and the sand is golden to boot!

 This beach, although beautiful, is not the best for young children as the pebbles under the sea can be a little sharp; however, if you love snorkeling and checking out colorful marine life, this is a top beach choice for you.